ankurchavda/streamify/README.md

 - Build dimensions and facts incrementally instead of full refresh
 - Write data quality tests
 - Create dimensional models for additional business processes
+- Include CI/CD
 - Add more visualizations

+### Special Mentions
+I'd like to thank the [DataTalks](https://datatalks.club) club for offering this completely free course on Data Engineering.
+All the things I learnt there, enabled me to come up with this project.
+If you want upskill on Data Engineering technologies, please check out the [course](https://github.com/DataTalksClub/data-engineering-zoomcamp). :)